 However, if the leaseholder extends their lease through negotiation with their landlord, the amount of ground rent they pay will also be up for discussion.
 This means they will lose their entitlement to a peppercorn ground rent.
 This isn’t necessarily a negative thing for leaseholders though, as it can be possible to obtain a much more financially beneficial deal.

 Depending on the value of a property, its location and the remaining term of the lease, a lease extension can cost tens of thousands of pounds.
-Furthermore, the cost to extend a lease increases substantially the lower the length of the lease becomes.
+Furthermore, the cost to extend a lease increases substantially the lower the length of the lease becomes, this is due in part to Marriage Value.
 Worst still for the leaseholder, when the lease expires the freeholder will legally become the owner of the property.

 So, it makes sense to extend a lease as early as possible.
 But if a leaseholder doesn’t have the capital readily available, he may be able to negotiate a lower premium for the lease extension with the freeholder, in return for slightly higher ground rent.
 This is in effect a way of spreading part of the cost of the premium to extend the lease over the lease term.
 It’s also an ideal solution for any leaseholder who is selling their property, as they could potentially save thousands that could be put towards their new property.

 There is one more way that leaseholders can obtain a peppercorn ground rent.
 Under the Commonhold and Leasehold Reform Act 2002, leaseholders within a property are entitled to join forces and purchase the freehold from the freeholder.
 This is called Collective Enfranchisement and would enable the leaseholders to amend the ground rent payable to a peppercorn.
 They would also be able to extend the length of their leases to 999 years.